Connect Akto with Cloudflare Container

 const aktoAPI = "https://<your-ingestion-service-address>/api/ingestData";

-const logs = generateLog(request, requestBody, response, responseBody);
+const logs = generateLog(request, requestBody, response, responseBody, extra);

 const aktoRequest = new Request(aktoAPI, {